Sovereign compute for small collectives: a technical implementation guide

 This is the technical companion to my sovereign LLM post, which makes the institutional and geopolitical case for small collectives owning their own AI inference hardware.
 This post lays out the concrete implementation pathway: what to buy, what software to run, how to remove CCP guardrails from open-weight models, and what performance to expect.

 I’ll walk through a worked example targeting Alibaba’s Qwen3–235B-A22B served on an NVIDIA DGX Station GB300, since that’s the sweet spot I identified in the companion post.
-But most of this generalizes to other models and hardware.
+But most of this generalises to other models and hardware.

 1 Hardware: DGX Station GB300